INDUSTRIAL DESIGN AND MANUFACTURING

 While product design and ergonomics are instrumental in making a product marketable, they alone do not guarantee success.
 Careful consideration of production in the initial stage is crucial because a sizeable percentage of the product’s lifecycle cost is committed at this time (cost of materials, production of parts, and assembly).
 RioSH designers integrate design and industrialization into a single process, with the goal of designing a product that is easily and economically manufactured.
 Once the prototype has done that proto is on the manufacturing side product design engineering only handles at that time.

 THE BASIC GUIDELINES OF OUR INDUSTRIAL DESIGNERS ARE:

 1. LESS IS MORE

-One of the best methods for reducing manufacturing costs is to reduce the number of parts in a product.
-Fewer parts often lead to less sourcing, development, purchasing, assembly, testing, development time, and testing, among others.
+One of the best methods for reducing manufacturing costs is to reduce the number of parts in a product design.
+Fewer parts often lead to less sourcing, development, purchasing, assembly, testing, and development time among others

 2. MAKE IT MODULAR

 Riosh will follow based on clients flexibility for supposing he wants to go with one particular module on that board we will follow the same, Also addition, it provides ease in repairing, maintaining, or replacing a part of the device in the event the part were to fail.